Support our work by becoming our Patron! Learn More

 The Controller/General Manager should have this information to enter into the forecasted area by the 23rd of the month.
 At this point, it should be reviewed with the General Manager.
-The forecast of the remaining months should reflect trends being experienced, targeted and improvement in performance statistics and group room bookings.
+The forecast for the remaining months should reflect trends being experienced, targeted, and improvement in performance statistics and group room bookings.
 The budget should not be entered unless we expect to achieve the budget.

 The Monthly Recap and Actual/Forecast Recap is generated from this information.
 A Forecast Accuracy Report is also generated for the previous month.
-This will compare the budget, last forecast and actual results.
+This will compare the budget, the last forecast, and actual results.
 The company standard for forecasting accuracy is plus or minus 5%.
 This Report will enable the Hotel to isolate departments not meeting standards so that corrective actions can be taken.
-The forecast meeting each month should begin with the review of the prior month forecasting accuracy.
+The forecast meeting each month should begin with a review of the prior month’s forecasting accuracy.

-1. Declines of 5% to 15% in Forecasted House Profit to Budget - Reductions which prudent management will dictate should be accomplished immediately and can be done with little or no economical risk.
+1. Declines of 5% to 15% in Forecasted House Profit to Budget – Reductions that prudent management will dictate should be accomplished immediately and can be done with little or no economic risk.

-3. Declines of 27% or more in Forecasted House Profit to Budget - Reductions which can be accomplished, however, there will be great and/or long term risk involved.
-The gravity in volume of the risk must be specifically identified.
+3. Declines of 27% or more in Forecasted House Profit to Budget – Reductions which can be accomplished, however, there will be great and/or long-term risk involved.
+The gravity in the volume of the risk must be specifically identified.
 These actions must be discussed in advance with the corporate staff.

-Obviously, any ideas which could result in some revenue enhancement should also be identified and quantified with the impact on house profit reflected.
+Any ideas that could result in some revenue enhancement should also be identified and quantified with the impact on house profit reflected.
 Proposed plans and actions should be listed and sufficient detail by risk level or as revenue enhancements documented on the Plans & Actions form.

 These forms are to be submitted on the 10th of the month with the Financial Package.